Understanding Asymmetric Encryption

 Key Pair Generation

-Asymmetric encryption begins with generating a mathematically linked key pair:
+Asymmetric encryption begins with generating a public-private key pair, where:

-- Public Key: Shared openly (e.g., published on a website or key server).
+- The public key is shared openly (e.g., published on a website or key server).

-Note: The public key can be derived from the private key, but the reverse is computationally infeasible.
+Critical Note: While the public key can be derived from the private key, reversing this process is computationally infeasible, ensuring security.

 Encryption and Decryption Process